LCLT Seed Library Catalog & Seed Exchange Catalog

-Ken Akopiantz, LCLT’s seed librarian, has published an updated Seed Library Catalog and Lopez’s own first Seed Exchange Catalog, itself a classic piece of art.
+Ken Akopiantz, LCLT’s seed librarian, has published an updated Seed Library Catalog and Lopez’s own first Seed Exchange Catalog.

 Remember that all seeds are free.
 Become a part of preserving the heirlooms of yesterday while breeding the heirlooms of tomorrow.